 - Increase your quality of sales: It’s not just about the sales you make, but more to do with the quality of the sales.
 The size of the fish matters, even though you’re still fishing from the same pool.

-Where you wish to start targeting a certain calibre of clients or customers, write it down as one of your goals — after which, you can go ahead and lay down a strategy to help you reach this goal.
+Where you wish to start targeting a certain demographic of clients or customers, write it down as one of your goals — after which, you can go ahead and lay down a strategy to help you reach this goal.

 This is a goal you set when you’re looking to improve the quality of sales, which is another way of saying you need to improve on your targeting.